The Dark Pictures Anthology: The Devil in Me: Gameplay

+Players must make several choices that can have long-term consequences on the narrative's progression and the character's perceptions of each other.
+In these scenarios, there is a limited amount of time in which one can choose an action or a line of dialogue with which to respond.
+Protagonists may choose to say or do nothing when they are prompted to make a decision.
+An anatomical drawing of the brain and heart accompanies every choice in The Devil in Me, indicating that the player character may choose actions based on either rationality or emotion.

+To track the narrative branches in one's playthrough, the game's menu has a butterfly effect system called "bearings", which lists all consequential courses of action associated with each branch and their eventual outcomes.
+The story is interspersed with cutscenes featuring an omnipresent observer called the Curator (Pip Torrens), a character who converses with players about the choices they have made and provides clues about what will happen next in the plot.
+The survival of all five protagonists depends on these critical decisions, and the game continues without the deceased characters.

 Synopsis

 Setting and prologue

 The Devil in Me's plot begins in Chicago where H. H. Holmes runs the World's Fair Hotel, which is full of traps for his unsuspecting guests.
 Construction on the Hotel began in 1887 and was completed in 1892.
 After Holmes was caught, he confessed to his murders by saying "I was born with the devil in me" and that he couldn't help the fact that he murdered people as a result.
-The game follows the myth of Holmes, as his crimes and story were likely exaggerated.
-His victims also weren't strangers that he lured to him, but instead they were people he befriended or romanced.
-The "Murder Castle" wasn't truly a hotel, as the first two floors (of three total) consisted of shops and long term rentals.
+The game follows the myth of Holmes.
+He was convicted of killing one person, but he claimed that he killed 27, despite some of his alleged victims still being alive at the time.
+Kill estimates have been as high as 200 people, with historians believing there were nine victims.
 The prologue takes place in the time of the 1893 Chicago World's Fair, where newlywed couple Jeff and Marie Whitman check into the World's Fair Hotel to celebrate their honeymoon.
 However, soon after the check in, both are murdered by the hotel's proprietor, Henry Howard Holmes.

 Characters

 The game's five protagonists include Kate Wilder (Jessie Buckley), an investigative journalist and the host of the documentary film show Architects of Murder.
-Also in the ensemble is Charles Lonnit (Paul Kaye), the director of Architects of Murder and the founder of Lonnit Entertainment.
+Also in the ensemble is Charlie Lonnit (Paul Kaye), the director of Architects of Murder and the founder of Lonnit Entertainment.
 Rounding out the film crew are Kate's ex-boyfriend, and cameraman Mark Nestor (Fehinti Balogun), chief grip Jamie Tiergan (Gloria Obianyo), and intern sound engineer, Erin Keenan (Nikki Patel).